 Once the face is patted dry and the remnants of water evaporate from the skin, there is a very slight tightening sensation which indicates that the product is a little drying.
 This was confirmed with a pH test which on two separate occasions revealed an alkaline reading of between 8.0-8.5, the ideal being acidic and measuring around 5.5.

 However, given the ingredients are strongly geared towards the relief of acne, if I suffered this condition and this product could alleviate it, I would use it and just compensate the small amount of hydration lost with an additional layer or two of toner or inclusion of a serum dedicated to replenishing moisture in my routine.
 I’d probably also finish with a ceramide and fatty acid rich moisturiser to help repair any degradation of the moisture barrier.
 It’s not perfect but from my recollection of teenage acne, the condition itself is more of a concern than a slight drying effect.
 Unfortunately, I was unable to personally test this aspect of the cleanser as acne is not one of my skin concerns.

 Apart from its slightly drying nature, the only other negative I can draw from this soap is the cost.
 US$18.00 is quite expensive, particularly given the longevity of a bar soap.
 The mere nature of creating a lather can be quite wasteful.
 In terms of amount, it is the same weight (80g) as the Su:m37 Miracle Rose Cleansing Stick although this is far more portable and manageable given it is presented in a chapstick-like twist up dispenser.

 This is a gentle and satisfying way to cleanse your face.
 If it relieves acne or other skin conditions with its antibacterial properties, then go for it.
 If that’s not your concern, then due to the storage overhead and its drying nature, I would opt for something else or use it in the shower as a body cleanser.
-This product is ideal for people with oily, combination or acne prone skin.
+This product is suitable for people with oily, combination or acne prone skin.

 |Provides a gentle and light cleanse||Only available online for Australians|